microcks/microcks.io/content/documentation/references/_index.md

 ---
-title: "How-To Guides"
+title: "References"
-date: 2024-05-02
+date: 2024-04-29
-description: "Here below all the documentation pages related to **Guides**."
+description: "Here below all the documentation pages related to **References**."
-weight: 3
+weight: 5
 params:
-  icon: fa-book-open
+  icon: fa-file-lines
   showList: true
 ---

-## Teaches Microcks' capabilities at a high level
+## Microcks' references

-Welcome to Microcks **Guides**!
-Our Guides section teaches Microcks capabilities and features at a high level.
-It should help you getting something done, correctly and safely.
+Welcome to Microcks **References**!
+Our References section documents the Microcks installation, configuration and usage parameters.

 > #### 💡 Remember
 >
-> **Contribute to Microcks Guides**
+> **Contribute to Microcks References**
 >
 > Code isn't the only way to contribute to OSS; Dev Docs are a huge help that benefit the entire OSS ecosystem.
 At Microcks, we value Doc contributions as much as every other type of contribution. ❤️
 >